-“The time, cost and resources required to deliver these projects was considerably less with GIS Cloud than would have been using previous systems.” – Josh Forner, City of Darwin
+“The time, cost and resources required to deliver these projects were considerably less with GIS Cloud than would have been using previous systems.” – Josh Forner, City of Darwin

-City of Darwin is an exquisite example of a well elaborated approach of a local government toward informing and engaging its community with the help of informatic infrastructure.
-One of many means for ensuring the successful implementation of democratic principles such as information transparency and citizen participation in community lies in smart deployment of various software solutions.
+The city of Darwin is an exquisite example of a well-elaborated approach of a local government toward informing and engaging its community with the help of cloud infrastructure.
+One of many means for ensuring the successful implementation of democratic principles such as information transparency and citizen participation in the community lies in a smart deployment of various software solutions.

 Although they knew they need a way of engaging their citizens through a map, they needed a simple way of publishing all their data without having a dedicated in-house server.
 Also, some of the data had to be collected in the field first, which presented an issue within their existing software solutions because they used desktop programs which required having data collected with smartphones and tablets downloaded and merged back in the office.
 City of Darwin’s staff wanted to be able to update the data on infrastructure such as photos, links and working hours for facilities directly to the project.